2lag/edit/README.md

 functionality :
 - Macro
 - - Record ( record keypresses, ignoring final 4 ( ctrl t, m, r ) ) also, add a toggled notice to it
+- - - if macro toggled, record to vector in the keyboard hook getting every key pressed and saving it
 - - Clear ( clear macro storage )
 - - Playback ( playback recorded keypresses )
 - Exit ( in File )